About the Department of Physics, Astronomy and Maths

 - You will have access to some of the best teaching facilities in the UK, learn in small classes taught by practicing scientists and mathematicians, and explore for research and professional development in our laboratories or on outside placements.

 - We have over 260 undergraduate and research students.

 - Our degree courses provide the opportunity to work on real-life projects in industry or research before you graduate.

-- The School is actively involved in promoting public understanding of mathematics and science.
+- The department is actively involved in promoting public understanding of mathematics and science.
 The Royal Institution Mathematics Masterclasses is the most high profile of these activities, but we also hold open nights and short courses at the observatory and have a busy programme of visiting lecturers.

 - We have one of the largest astronomy research groups in the UK.

 - Our physics research group is renowned for applying fundamental physics to real-world problems.

 - We have a strong mathematical physics research group, and our mathematics research also spans optimisation, algebra and its applications to theoretical computer science.